Citi Benefits Handbook

 - Four or more people in a family: Expenses can be combined to meet the family deductible.
 However, no one person can apply more than the $50 individual deductible toward the $150 family deductible.

 You and/or your covered dependent(s) have an annual maximum benefit of $3,000 per person (excluding orthodontia).
-A separate lifetime maximum of $3,000 per person applies to orthodontia treatment.
+The annual maximum benefit does not apply to preventive and diagnostic services.
+However, the annual maximum benefit does apply to basic and major services.
+In addition, a separate lifetime maximum of $3,000 per person applies to orthodontia treatment.

 After you have met the deductible, the MetLife PDP reimburses covered charges for out-of-network dentists at a percentage of the maximum allowed amount (MAA) charges.
 The MetLife PDP determines the MAA based on the amounts charged for a specific service by most dentists in the same geographic area.
 For network charges, the reimbursement is based on a percentage of the fees negotiated with the network dentists.

 A dental charge is incurred on the date the service is performed or the supply is furnished.
 However, there are times when one overall charge is made for all or part of a course of treatment.
 In this case, the "completion date" is considered the date the charge is incurred.
 The claim will be paid in a lump sum (excluding orthodontia).
 For example, the completion date is considered for: